Moments (Barbara Mandrell album)

-Moments is the 17th solo studio album released by American country artist Barbara Mandrell.
+Moments is the seventeenth solo studio album released by American country artist Barbara Mandrell.
 The album was released in August 1986 on MCA Records and was produced by Tom Collins.
 It would be her final studio release for the MCA label before signing with EMI America Records in 1987.

 Background

 Moments was recorded in June 1986 in Nashville, Tennessee, two months before its official release.
 Moments contained 10 tracks of newly recorded material.
 Mandrell's musical style and sound changed for the album, as most of its tracks had a significant traditional country music approach, as traditional musical styles were reentering country music.
 This was exemplified in songs such as the sixth track, "No One Mends a Broken Heart Like You".
 The collection was issued as an LP album, with five songs on each side of the record.
-The album has not since been reissued on a compact disc.

 Moments was not provided with any music reviews by critics, including Allmusic.